 - Psychiatric and general medical history.

 - Mental status exam and physical exam.

-- Refer to psychiatric or psychological services (internal services or Beacon Health Options) if concerns arise from the assessment.
+- Refer to psychiatric or psychological services (internal services or Carelon Behavioral Health) if concerns arise from the assessment.

 - Complete diagnostic tests to rule out general medical causes of depressive symptom (e.g. medication known to cause depression, physical pain).

-- Consult with a Beacon Psychiatrist prior to prescribing antidepressant medications (this process is not immediate and requires the PCP to complete a PCP Referral Form).
+- Consult with a Carelon psychiatrist prior to prescribing antidepressant medications.
+This process is not immediate and requires the PCP to complete a PCP Referral Form.

 - Make it a multidisciplinary collaboration with the provider, patient, and therapist or psychiatrist.

 - Carefully monitor patients to assess patient safety and response to pharmacotherapy.

 - El programa frequency of patient monitoring should be based upon: